 These days, people often tell me, “you are not a typical Asian”, or “you are blah blah blah for an Asian”, or “you are the first Asian I’m attracted to”.
-I find these statements to be ignorant but amusing at the same time.
-This really goes to show that people in the Western world have specific associations of Asian men with certain attributes.
+I find these statements to be ignorant but complimentary at the same time.
+This really goes to show that people in the Western world have specific images of Asian men, shaped both by the mainstream media and by the behaviours of most Asian men themselves.
 This should not be how the world works, and we must do our best to dispel these stereotypical associations, which often portray us as passive, lacking in confidence, and dry in personality.

 Yes, at the end of the day, despite what I am mentally, I am still Asian by technical classification – it is my ethnicity and you can see it on my face, in my eyes, and hair.
 And guess what, I am perfectly comfortable with that.
-I accept who I am, I am comfortable with who I am, and I do not wish to be anybody else.
+I accept who I am, I am comfortable with who I am, and I do not wish to be anything else.
 I simply did everything in my power to not be shackled by the social stereotypes and expectations that come with being an Asian man.
-There is a fine line between improving yourself to be the best (Asian) man you can be and pretending that you are not Asian whatsoever.
+There is a fine line between improving yourself to be the best (Asian) man you can be and running away from who you are.
 The latter is commonly known as Asian self-loathing and must be avoided at all costs, because it is not self-improvement, but rather, it is the worst form of insecurity.

 Today, there are countless internet blogs on things like culture, self-improvement, and dating.
 However, most are catered more so towards the mainstream white male demographic, and do not take into consideration specific cultural and ethnic issues faced by Asian men.
-In this blog, I represent the unique and authentic voice for Asian men living in the Western world.
-Whether you are a high school teenager and are struggling to fit in socially, or an adult who is trying to find more success in the dating market, or simply someone who is looking for new ideas to better package your overall image, please read on.
-If you have any questions, comments, or suggestions, please do not hesitate to leave them in the comments section of any blog page.
+In this blog, I present to you the unique and authentic voice for Asian men living in the Western world.
+Whether you are a high school teenager struggling to fit in socially or an adult who is trying to find more success in the dating market, or simply someone who is looking for new ideas to better package your overall image, please read on.
+If you have any questions, comments, or suggestions, please do not hesitate to leave them in the comments section of any blog post.